junzis/meteo-particle-model/README.md

 ## Dependent libraries

-1. You must install `pyModeS` library for ADS-B and Mode-S decoding.
+1. You must install [`pyModeS`](https://github.com/junzis/pyModeS) library for ADS-B and Mode-S decoding.
-2. You may also install optional `geomag` library to support the correction of magnetic declination in BDS60 heading.
+2. You may also install optional `geomag` library, to support the correction of magnetic declination in BDS60 heading.

 ```
 $ pip install pyModeS
 $ pip install geomag
 ```

 ## Code examples